shaussler/TheoreticalUniverse/theoretical_universe/differential_rotations.rst

-I assume the reader posses a strong grasp of vector calculus as well as working understanding of differential forms, the wedge product, and :ref:`the concept of the Hodge dual <differential_operators:The Hodge Dual>`.
-With respect to wording, note that I interchangeably use the words *oriented surface*, *bivector* and *pseudo-vectors* as they are :ref:`the same objects
-<differential_operators:The Hodge Dual>`, albeit named in different contexts.
+I assume the reader posses a strong grasp of vector calculus as well as working understanding of differential forms, the wedge product, and :ref:`the concept of the Hodge dual <hodge_dual:The Hodge Dual>`.
+With respect to wording, note that I interchangeably use the words *oriented surface*, *bivector* and *pseudo-vectors* as they are :ref:`the same objects <hodge_dual:The Hodge Dual>`, albeit named in different contexts.

 Formalism
 ---------